Skip to main content

 Financial Markets & Products and Valuation & Risk Models together account for 60% of the exam.
 These are the highest-yield topics for exam preparation and should receive the largest share of your study time.
 That said, Foundations of Risk Management is often underestimated — the case study and governance questions in this section have tripped up many candidates who focused exclusively on quantitative topics.

-FRM Part 1 Exam Format & Structure
+What Is the FRM Part 1 Exam Format?

 Parameter Details